Image Source: DepositPhotos

 The Best Teeth Whitening Products

 Think teeth whitening is simply an exercise in vanity?
 There may be more to it than that — at least in the United States.
+A wide selection of teeth whitening kits are being sold every day to help Americans improve their smile.
 According to a 2007 study, people were more likely to be hired and received higher salary offerings after their teeth had been whitened, and, according to Dr. Charles Gauthrie, a senior research analyst at Penn State University, whiter teeth are associated with a healthier mouth, something that plays a role in mate selection.
 “A less attractive smile would be an implied negative nonverbal communication,” he told us.
 “Is this person going to be a good mate?
 Or, is this person going to bring about harm in one way or another?”

 Sure, that study was commissioned by the parent company behind Crest Whitestrips to prove its product’s point, and there are plenty of people with not-so-pearly teeth in happy relationships.
 But like manicuring facial hair or plucking eyebrows, teeth whitening has become a mainstay in the beauty routines of millions of Americans, and out of the dozens of products available, a few victors emerged in our research and usability tests.
 Two of our top picks for best teeth whitener are Go Smile Double Action 6-Day Whitening Kit and Crest 3D White Luxe Professional Effects Whitestrips, but all five we recommend garnered positive reviews from our testers, and also include the American Dental Association’s recommended percentage of peroxide to be both safe and effective.